littlebizzy/speed-demon/readme.txt

 #### Compatibility ####

-This plugin has been designed for use on LEMP (Nginx) web servers with PHP 7.2 and MySQL 5.7 to achieve best performance.
+This plugin has been designed for use on [SlickStack](https://slickstack.io) web servers with PHP 7.2 and MySQL 5.7 to achieve best performance.
 All of our plugins are meant for single site WordPress installations only; for both performance and usability reasons, we highly recommend avoiding WordPress Multisite for the vast majority of projects.

 Any of our WordPress plugins may also be loaded as "Must-Use" plugins by using our free [Autoloader](https://github.com/littlebizzy/autoloader) script in the `mu-plugins` directory.